Olympus Airways

-Olympus Airways is a Greek charter airline offering ACMI-leasing, charter and ad-hoc flights headquartered in Agia Paraskevi.
+Olympus Airways was a Greek charter airline offering ACMI-leasing, charter and ad-hoc flights headquartered in Agia Paraskevi.

 History

 Olympus Airways secured its Air Operators Certificate (AOC) from the Hellenic Civil Aviation Authority (HCAA) in 2015.
 The company commenced operations with a single Boeing 737-500 in October 2015 offering charter flights between Greece and Germany.

-Olympus Airways has since grown its fleet to consist of two Airbus A321-200 passenger aircraft and two Boeing 757-200PCF freight aircraft.
-Olympus Airways lease their aircraft to other airlines on an ACMI wet lease basis.
-They have operated for the TUI Group, Congo Airways, and many other airlines worldwide.
+Olympus Airways had since grown its fleet to consist of two Airbus A321-200 passenger aircraft and two Boeing 757-200PCF freight aircraft.
+Olympus Airways leased their aircraft to other airlines on an ACMI basis.
+They have operated for the TUI Group and Congo Airways amongst others.
+The airline was declared bankrupt in 2024.

-Their main office is based in Athens.

 Fleet

-As of September 2022, the Olympus Airways fleet consists of the following aircraft:
+As of August 2024, the Olympus Airways fleet consists of the following aircraft: